Bus Explosion on Colombia’s Pan-American Highway Causes Multiple Fatalities

 What's Next

-Authorities are expected to investigate the incident further and may implement additional security measures in the affected region.
+Authorities are expected to continue investigating the attack and may implement additional security measures in the affected region.
+Further government response is anticipated.

 Sources